The Sovereign Word of the Lord

 We Must Trust in The Word of the Lord

-As a game, when I was a little girl, my dad used to hide an object in one of his hands and I would try to prise open his fingers to see what he held inside.
-But because of the difference in the strength of our hands, there was no way I could open them to see what lay inside until he chose to let me.
+As a game, when I was a little girl, my dad used to hide an object in one of his hands and I would try to open his fingers to see what he held inside.
+But because of the difference in the strength of our hands, there was no way I could open them to see what it was until he chose to show me.
 In the same way, God keeps some things tightly sealed in His hands.
 This is a work of His grace.
 And like Laban, in faith, we must be willing to let these things go.
-This means we obey the Word of the Lord, even when we do not understand.
+This means we obey the word of the Lord, even when we do not understand.
 Our faith is always a prerequisite for pleasing the Lord.
 We came to God in faith, and we must continue our journey in faith, the same way that it began.
 The writer of Hebrews said,

 Hebrews 11:6